Nivrad00/doppelgang/README.md

 Your party has been infiltrated by a shapeshifting doppelganger!
 Can you figure out who's who before it's too late?

 A Discord bot game for 3-6 players.
+(To start a game, type `doppel start` in any channel.)

 **Permissions**